AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/c-html5-20-ecatalog-viewer-customizingviewer.md

 An alternative way to provide custom CSS rules is to use embedded styles directly on the web page or in one of the linked external CSS rules.

-When creating custom CSS keep in mind that the viewer assigns `.s7ecatalogviewer` class to its container DOM element.
+When creating custom CSS, keep in mind that the viewer assigns `.s7ecatalogviewer` class to its container DOM element.
 If you are using external CSS file passed with the `style=` command, use `.s7ecatalogviewer` class as parent class in descendant selector for your CSS rules.
-If you are doing embedded styles on the web page, additionally qualify this selector with an ID of the container DOM element as follows:
+If you are doing embedded styles on the web page, also qualify this selector with an ID of the container DOM element as follows:

 `#<containerId>.s7ecatalogviewer`

 ## Building responsive designed CSS {#section-c1e74f5114ad418884ca1c95f5ea5b63}

 It is possible to target different devices and embedding sizes in CSS to make your content display differently, depending on a user's device or a particular web page layout.
-This includes, but is not limited to, different web page layouts, user interface element sizes, and artwork resolution.
+This targeting includes, but is not limited to, different web page layouts, user interface element sizes, and artwork resolution.

 The viewer supports two methods for creating responsive designed CSS: CSS markers and standard CSS media queries.
 You can use these methods independently or together.

 **CSS markers**

-To assist in creating responsive designed CSS, the viewer supports CSS markers which special CSS classes dynamically assigned to the top-level viewer container element based on the run-time viewer size and the input type used on the current device.
+To help create responsive designed CSS, the viewer supports CSS markers which special CSS classes dynamically assigned to the top-level viewer container element.
+The viewer container is based on the run-time viewer size and the input type used on the current device.

 The first group of CSS markers includes `.s7size_large`, `.s7size_medium`, and `.s7size_small` classes.
 They are applied based on the runtime area of the viewer container.
 That is, if the viewer area is equal to or bigger than the size of a common desktop monitor `.s7size_large` is used; if the area is close in size to a common tablet device `.s7size_medium` is assigned.
-For areas similar to mobile phone screens `.s7size_small` is set.
+For areas similar to mobile phone screens, the marker `.s7size_small` is set.
 The primary purpose of these CSS markers is to create different user interface layouts for different screens and viewer sizes.

-The second group of CSS Markers includes `.s7mouseinput` and `.s7touchinput`. `.s7touchinput` is set if the current device has touch input capabilities; otherwise, `.s7mouseinput` is used.
+The second group of CSS Markers includes `.s7mouseinput` and `.s7touchinput`.
+The marker `.s7touchinput` is set if the current device has touch input capabilities; otherwise, `.s7mouseinput` is used.
 These markers are intended to create user interface input elements with different screen sizes for different input types, because normally touch input requires larger elements.
 In case the device has both mouse input and touch capabilities, `.s7touchinput` is set and the viewer renders a touch-friendly user interface.

 The following sample CSS sets the zoom in button size to 28 x 28 pixels on systems with mouse input, and 56 x 56 pixels on touch devices.
-In addition, it hides the button completely if the viewer size becomes really small:
+In addition, it hides the button completely if the viewer size becomes small:

 ```
 .s7ecatalogviewer.s7mouseinput .s7zoominbutton {